 Consider booking your seats close to the toilets or changing facilities (if the train has them) to reduce the risk and stress of any accidents on your journey.
 It's also worth checking whether the stations you're travelling to and from have lifts.

-Emma's Diary has been giving parents-to-be friendly expert advice for nearly 25 years - supporting every stage of their journey into parenthood and beyond.
-Becoming a member of Emma's Diary will give you access to weekly pregnancy and baby updates as well as £200 of baby and nursery Argos vouchers.Join Emma's Diary
+Join the club Emma's Diary has been giving parents-to-be friendly expert advice for nearly 25 years - supporting every stage of their journey into parenthood and beyond.
+Becoming a member of Emma's Diary will give you access to weekly pregnancy and baby updates, as well as £200 worth of baby and nursery Argos vouchers.Join Emma's Diary